So what is Pancreatitis in dogs?

 Only a veterinarian can determine if your dog is suffering from acute Pancreatitis or chronic Pancreatitis.
 Your vet will complete a complete health evaluation.
 This usually includes a snap blood test and often requires a specialist for a comprehensive diagnosis.
 Some veterinarians will also request an x-ray or ultrasound if they think is necessary.
 Specifically, if they suspect there is more than just a Pancreatitis case or if surgery is necessary.

 If your dog recovers from an acute case of Pancreatitis, your veterinarian might prescribe a new diet.
-Digestive enzymes or probiotics and other medication can also help to improve you dog’s health.
+Digestive enzymes and vitamins or probiotics and other medication can also help to improve you dog’s health.
 It is important to maintain a good health routine to avoid the disease from coming back.
 Only a veterinarian can determine which medications are best for your dog.
 Like any human being, your dog is an unique living creature.
 What works well for your dog might not be good for a neighbor’s.
 They might have a special health condition or other health issues.

 Probiotics For Dogs With Pancreatitis